pixpilot/scaffoldfy/docs/TRANSFORMERS.md

 # Value Transformers

-Value transformers allow you to transform prompt and variable values before they're used in your templates.
+Value transformers allow you to transform prompt and variable values before they're used in your configurations.
 This enables powerful data manipulation and validation workflows.

 ## Table of Contents